pazadam/Itiner-e--The-Digital-Atlas-of-Ancient-Roads/README.md

 [Itiner-e](https://itiner-e.org) is an open digital atlas of Roman roads.
-Its aim is to provide a platform for the scholarly community to share data about the Roman roads, to grow the the dataset together and to disseminate the knowledge about the Roman roads to the public.
-It is an ongoing collaborative effort and for this reason we created this repository as a starting point for all researchers who wants to contribute their data.
-If you want to start contributing, **read the tutorial**, download the **templates** and [**contact**](#contacts) **us**, so that we can discuss the specifics of your contribution, create an user account for you on the platform and add you to the shared [zotero](https://www.zotero.org/groups/5141113/itiner-e) library.
+Its aim is to provide a platform for the scholarly community to share data about Roman roads, to grow the dataset together and to openly disseminate knowledge about Roman roads.
+It is an ongoing collaborative effort and for this reason we created this repository as a starting point for all researchers who want to contribute data.
+If you want to start contributing, **read the tutorial**, download the **templates** and [**contact**](#contacts) **us**, so that we can discuss the specifics of your contribution, create a user account for you on the platform, and add you to the shared [zotero](https://www.zotero.org/groups/5141113/itiner-e) library.

-The original data paper, describing the dataset, the methodology of data collection and other technical details is available in open access [here](https://doi.org/10.1038/s41597-025-06140-z).
+The original data paper, describing the dataset, the methodology of data collection and other technical details is available open access [here](https://doi.org/10.1038/s41597-025-06140-z).